Tanndev/Maelstrom/documentation/rules.md

 #### Abilities
 Abilities are the learned or developed traits that define the specific things a character knows how to do.
-Many player characters will have 3-4 dots in a few abilities and almost some characters will have a couple dots in many different abilities.
+Many player characters will have 3-4 dots in a few abilities and almost all characters will have a couple dots in many different abilities.

 Most abilities have lists of [general specialties](#general-specialties) and [advanced specialties](#advanced-specialties).
 These can be purchased so long as you have at least one dot in the ability. <!-- TODO Add character advancement link -->